cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/intended-audience.md

 ---
 pcx_content_type: concept
-title: Who is this document for and what will you learn
+title: Intended audience

 ---

-# Who is this document for and what will you learn?
+# Intended audience

 ## Definition

-Summary of who the document is aimed at and what they will learn by reading it.
-The goal is, when combined with the introduction, the reader has a full understanding of what the rest of the document is about and if it is worth their time reading.
+Summary of who the content is aimed at and what users will learn.
+When combined with an [Introduction](/style-guide/documentation-content-strategy/component-attributes/introduction/), the purpose is to provide users with an understanding of what the page is about and whether the content is relevant for their role.

 ## Used in